 - The plan covers medically necessary testing and treatment for COVID-19.
 Note that tests to meet travel requirements will not be covered since they are not “medically necessary”.

 - Plan coverage details: U-M International Student/Scholar Health Insurance Plan

 - Questions: International Center Insurance Advisor

-Also, remember that all of these insurance plans also cover flu shots at no cost to you.
+Yes, all U-M health insurance plans also cover flu shots at no cost to you.
 Although a flu shot will not protect against COVID-19, flu vaccination will help keep you healthy.
 Plan to get a flu shot if you have not already done so.

 Where can I find U-M recommendations for COVID-19 precautions?

 The U-M Health Response website has information and updates.

 When will insurance coverage begin for new students?

 After you complete your mandatory check-in, your health insurance coverage will begin on your I-20 or DS-2019 start state.
 The mandatory check-ins for Winter Term 2023 will be online.